tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

     All connections for data in-transit will be transmitted through an encrypted SSL connection.
 Data at-rest will be encrypted at-rest.

-    Cloud App Security for managing authorized applications.
+    Microsoft Defender for Cloud Apps for managing authorized applications.
 This will be used to block unauthorized cloud storage services to protect data from being copied.

 4. How will you maintain identity access management for the cloud and current Active Directory infrastructure, and how will they synchronize?